|Program||IDEAL: Inclusive Decisions at Local Level|

 - Burundi: By enhancing citizens' voices in local governance, IDEAL Burundi aspires to improve human

 security in 8 local governments, in particular for vulnerable groups such as women and youth.
+In doing so, IDEAL works closely works with the Association of Burundian Local Governments (ABELO).

 - Rwanda: The IDEAL programme supports six growing Rwandan cities in dealing with the challenges brought by rapid urbanisation.
 By closely involving local citizens in this process, we ensure that their needs are reflected in policies and services developed to address these challenges.
+The Rwandan Association of Local Government Authorities is an important partner.

 “It's always very inspiring to see how an intervention at local government level has such a direct impact on the lives of its citizens.
 For instance, just by bringing citizens and local government together in Zimbabwe, we were able to reignite the building of the only health clinic within a 20km radius. “